razan-zeyad/Demo-rep/README.md

 The project's impact is centered on leveraging a pre-trained model and applying transfer learning to adapt its capabilities to classify street density under challenging weather conditions.
-This advancement enables better understanding and management of traffic dynamics, leading to improved safety, efficiency, and overall urban mobility.git add README.md
+This advancement enables better understanding and management of traffic dynamics, leading to improved safety, efficiency, and overall urban mobility.